You’ve read the articles by the marketing gurus. And now you’re convinced. Your startup needs an awesome blogger.

 Get in touch with your potential awesome blogger and outline what it is that you want.
 Ask to book a consultation call where you can discuss your needs.
 The blogger needs to know your ideal post length, type of content, where it needs to be shared, etc.

-If you do like their style, make sure you ask them for their rates up front.
-I have my own offer about the first post, but not all bloggers will do this.
+Make sure you ask them for their rates up front.
 If they quote a higher price than you’re willing to pay, don’t try to haggle.
 It’s not a good way to start a business relationship.

 Devise an editorial calendar with your blogger.